 Sprouts seed testing

 To ensure the sprouting seeds we offer are as safe as possible, our supplier extensively tests both the sprouting water and the seeds to verify if any bacteria is detectable after harvest.
-Our supplier and an independent lab both do multiple tests to safeguard everyone’s health safety.
+Our supplier and an independent lab both do multiple tests to safeguard our health safety.

 Current pathogen tests are considered to be 97% accurate in detecting contamination.
 Duplicate testing at both 48 and 96 hours brings the accuracy and confidence up to 99.91% each time, for a final accuracy of 99.
 999919%!

-At this time in early 2017, our supplier is the only company doing these extensive screening and testing protocols.
+As of early 2017, our supplier is the only company doing these extensive screening and testing protocols.
 The FDA is studying this protocol and has begun advocating its adoption by sprout companies for testing.

 Screening includes inspecting the bags for any urine or feces contamination, any holes in the bags, insect larva or other contamination.
-Afterwards the seed is carefully inspected with both a magnifying glass and microscope.
+Afterwards, the seed is carefully inspected with both a magnifying glass and microscope.

 Each and every bag is screened – this particular lot had 860 bags, each one weighing 50 lbs. for a total of 43,000 lbs.